daaronr/micro-giving-pub/osborne_rubinstein_notes/osborne_discuss_britt.md

 ... then they will make different choices in some cases.
 For some choice sets (but not necessarily for all choice sets) these individuals will choose different bundles of goods and services.
 So if we call the 'mapping between choice sets and choices made' a *choice function*, these two people will have different choice functions.

 Britt: Ooooh I see.
 In simple words, does it mean that two people would chooese things differently?
-For example, when David and Luke go into a same coffee shop, David chooses Latte and Luke chooses
+For example,  when David and Luke go to Starbucks David chooses Latte and Luke chooses cheesecake David prefers coffee and Luke prefers cakes.

 \